 16. Lawyer 2 Lawyer Podcast

-The Lawyer 2 Lawyer podcast features the perspectives of attorneys and other industry professionals on recent news and court rulings.
+The Lawyer 2 Lawyer podcast features the perspectives of attorneys, law professors, and other industry professionals on recent news and court rulings.
 Launched in 2005, it is one of the longest-running podcasts.
 The 30-minute episodes are released every two weeks, with each episode covering one or two recent news stories.

 17. Lawyerist Podcast

-Any lawyer hanging out their shingle will want to follow Lawyerist, which describes itself as the “leading community and resource hub for starting, running and growing a healthy small law firm.”
-It features a weekly podcast offering resources on careers, marketing, law firm management, and more.
+Any lawyer hanging out their shingle will want to follow Lawyerist, a podcast that describes itself as the “leading community and resource hub for starting, running, and growing a healthy small law firm.”
+Lawyerist produces a weekly podcast offering resources on careers, marketing, law firm management, and more.
 The podcast features conversations and interviews with lawyers, thought leaders, and other legal professionals, with a focus on the trends and tactics that are shaping the future of the legal industry.

 18. Lawyers Gone Ethical Podcast